meelgroup/frat-xor/format.md

 Our extensions follow a suggestion from the FRAT paper: "... it could pass the new methods on to some XLRAT backend format that understands these steps natively".

 In particular, the XOR reasoning steps are *only* checked by `cake_xlrup`, but are mostly passed through unchanged by the elaborator (except for doing some bookkeeping).

+Note, however, that we do not support RAT steps.

 ## Input CNF-XOR-BNN File Format